otus-devops-2019-05/ivbor7_microservices/README.md

 and then : $ export SERVICE_IP=$(kubectl get svc --namespace nginx-ingress nginx -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```

 Put the address into /etc/hosts: `echo "34.67.91.228 gitlab-gitlab staging production" >> /etc/hosts`

-Now we can proceed with rest work.
+GitlabCI has been installed.
+Now we can proceed with the rest work.
+Create and rollout the CI/CD pipelines.

-Review stage implemented.
+#### Review stage implemented.

 ```sh
 Checking Tiller...